LEAD: Legal Education Accelerated Degree Program

 - A government-practice tour and a discussion with attorneys in that practice

 KU Law faculty facilitate volunteer experiences with a law-affiliated organization for LEAD students during the fall term.
 During the spring term, KU Law coordinates a discounted LSAT class exclusively for LEAD students.

-LEAD students take 2 one-credit required classes — Introduction to the American Legal System I & II — taught by KU Law faculty.
+LEAD students are encouraged to take a 1-credit course — Introduction to the American Legal System — taught by KU Law faculty.
 At the conclusion of the junior year, the law school hosts a recognition ceremony for juniors (and their families) who are "stepping up" to KU Law the next academic year.